-Boise State developed an Excel spreadsheet to calculate and track vacuum and mechanical sweeper volumes.
-The spreadsheet will be used in subsequent reporting periods until a more reliable database is developed.
-Data on volume of debris collected were collected and are summarized.
+Boise State developed a Google Sheet to calculate and track vacuum and mechanical sweeper volumes.
+The sheet is updated after each sweeping event.
+Data on volume of debris collected were collected and summarized.
 A total of 2 parking garages and numerous other surface lots were swept in house by vacuum/sweeper.
-The volume of debris collected in house is approximately 3,200 cubic feet.
+The volume of debris collected in house is approximately 810 cubic feet.
 Boise State University maintains paved roads and public parking lot maintenance responsibility and the following map shows the location of all types owned and operated by Boise State.
 The sweeping effectiveness of our SWMP will be addressed in each Annual Report.
 Please see Figure 1 for the current road and parking lot inventory and location relative to the main campus.